Ana Bárbara: Personal life

-2006 Cancún, pregnancy, and family life

-In the Spring of 2006, Bárbara released official 2006 FIFA World Cup soccer theme Arriba Arriba, and her ninth studio album No Es Brujería.
-Lead single "No Es Brujería" fared well on Billboard Hot Latin Tracks in the United States, but the promotion was quickly stalled after announcing her second pregnancy.
-Follow up single "Vete" was later released in a banda version, as well as a duet of "Con Mis Propias Manos" with Mexican singer Pablo Montero.
+In 2006, Ana Bárbara released the official 2006 FIFA World Cup soccer anthem Arriba Arriba, and her ninth studio album No Es Brujería.

 2010–2011 car accidents

-In recent years, Bárbara remained a fixture of celebrity gossip more so because of her personal life than her talent.
-In July 2010, she was involved in a car accident in Cancún that left a 79-year-old woman dead; the incident sparked a media circus.
-Authorities arrested Bárbara's driver (bodyguard and family friend).
-Some eyewitnesses, however, speculated that it was Bárbara who was driving.
+In July 2010, Ana Bárbara was involved in a car accident in Cancún that left a 79-year-old woman dead; the incident sparked a media circus.
+Authorities arrested Ana Bárbara's driver (bodyguard and family friend).
+Some eyewitnesses, however, speculated that it was Ana Bárbara who was driving.
 She denied the accusations and any wrongdoing.
-Due to immense media pressure, Bárbara granted network Televisa an exclusive interview where she broke down in tears and offered the victim's family an apology about the accident.
+Due to immense media pressure, Ana Bárbara granted network Televisa an exclusive interview where she broke down in tears and offered the victim's family an apology about the accident.
 She also stated that on-scene police authorities allowed her to leave the scene because they had apprehended her driver.
-To add fuel to the fire, the victim's daughter used several media outlets to blast Bárbara and presume that it was she that was driving.
-Bárbara was exonerated after Mexican authorities found no evidence that could have linked her behind the wheel.
+To add fuel to the fire, the victim's daughter used several media outlets to blast Ana Bárbara and presume that it was she that was driving.
+Ana Bárbara was exonerated after Mexican authorities found no evidence that could have linked her behind the wheel.
 She faced civil charges for being the registered owner of the vehicle involved in the accident.
 In December 2010, Mexico's CNDH (Human Rights National Committee) recommended that the governor and Municipal President of Quintana Roo review the case after a petition was filed by the victim's family claiming investigative fallacies.
 During the appeal, Bárbara was called to re-testify, but was found innocent of any wrongdoing.
 Munguía (driver) was free on bail while the case was pending, but in October 2011 he pleaded guilty to involuntary manslaughter.
 In early 2012, he was sentenced to two years in prison; he was released in 2014.
 On February 3, 2011, Bárbara was involved in another car accident in Cancún, Quintana Roo.
 Officials in the Mexican state of Quintana Roo say the singer was driving a Porsche Cayenne that hit the back of another vehicle at a stop light.
 Traffic officer Abraham Coutino said "no one was injured" and "the singer's insurance covered all damages."
 Bárbara was highly criticized by the media once again, but asked the general public not to believe the exaggerated reports over the minor fender bender accident.